juyoungkimthedev/Dinopark-Status-API/README.md

 ------

-### Running test
+### Running code test

 - I have used `docker-compose` as a remote interpreter in PyCharm IDE, this means you can run, debug and test the app in an isolated environment right from the IDE. useful link: https://www.jetbrains.com/help/ruby/using-docker-compose-as-a-remote-interpreter.html

-Just in case you can't run test on your own machine, here are screenshots of successful tests:
+Just in case you can't run test on your own machine, the screenshots are included below:

 ------

-### How to test the API
+### How I approached the problem

-When docker containers spin up using docker-compose.yml

-To test zone maintenance status:
-`localhost:5001/dinopark_status/v1/maintenance_status?zone=A1`

 ------